Mission: Cross: Plot

-Kang-moo disguises himself as a construction worker and breaks into the traitorous military unit's torture chamber and frees a prisoner.
-When the prisoner is in the hospital and believes he is free from danger, he reveals the secret code to Kang-moo, which the traitors come to know due to a hidden camera.
-The prisoner suspects something is amiss and calls Kang-moo to warn him, but is killed.
+Kang-moo disguises himself as a construction worker and breaks into the traitorous military unit's torture chamber to free Jung-san.
+When he is in the hospital and believes he is free from danger, he reveals the secret code to Kang-moo, which the traitors come to know due to a hidden camera.
+Jung-san suspects something is amiss and calls Kang-moo to warn him, but is killed.
 Kang-moo is injured when an army truck rams into his car.

 Mi-seon goes to the safe house where her husband was, and sees someone stealing a USB stick.
-She takes it from him and copies its contents to her phone and sends it to her husbands phone, and then destroys the USB drive.
+She takes it from him and copies its contents to her phone and sends it to her husband's phone, and then destroys the USB drive.
 She is tortured and reveals the file location.
 Meanwhile, Kang-moo frees himself and arrives to save his wife, and they flee by truck.
 Kang-moo confesses to his wife that he is a special agent, and together they enter the safe house and arm themselves with weapons.

 Kang-moo and Mi-seon go to the traitorous military unit's headquarters and fight with the guards and reset the computer systems just before the funds are transferred.
 Hee-joo tries to escape by car, but is stopped by Mi-seon.
 The husband and wife take the briefcase with the loot and hand it over to the South Korean army.

-Six months later in a safe house, Kang-moo and Mi-seon work together on a Cocaine bust.
+Six months later in a safe house, Kang-moo and Mi-seon work together on a cocaine bust.
+The two interrogate a smuggler who claims to work for a pastor who looks like Kang-moo.